satoshipay/api/source/includes/_http.md

 <strong>OH HAI!</strong> You've <em>nanopaid</em> me.
 ```

 The response needs to have HTTP status 200 set and contain the correct `Content-Type` header for the digital good.
+In most cases simply passing on the MIME media type returned by the file system should be sufficient, but make sure to check the [list of content types](#supported-content-types) that are supported.

 The HTTP header is followed by the content of the digital good, for example HTML code.
-Currently only `Content-Type: text/html; charset=utf-8` (regular HTML content) is supported by the website widget, so your responses should look like this example:
+For a digital good that is HTML text, your responses should look like this example:

-## Authentication
+## Request Authentication

 Authentication is done for each good using its payment certificate.
 Currently the merchant's HTTP endpoint only needs to check that the value of the query parameter `paymentCert` matches the `secret` that was specified by the merchant when registering the good using the [Provider API](#provider-api).
 More sophisticated payment certificate matching will be added soon.